-2. A recommendation regarding eligibility is submitted by the Registrar for consideration by the Board of Admissions.
+2. A recommendation regarding eligibility is submitted by the Dean of Admissions and Records for consideration by the Board of Admissions.

 HOUR REQUIREMENTS

 1. All required courses in the curriculum at the time of the student's graduation are to have been completed successfully.